-Dorothy Parker (1893-1967), witty and courageous, got her start by writing theatre criticism for Vanity Fair.
-Known for her acid wit, she was one of the founding members of the Algonquin Roundtable, an exclusive group of eminent New York City writers in the early twentieth century.
+Dorothy Parker (August 22, 1893 – June 7, 1967), the American journalist, author, and poet was known for her acid wit and for being one of the founding members of the Algonquin Roundtable, an exclusive group of eminent New York City writers in the early twentieth century.
+She was born Dorothy Rothschild in West End, New Jersey, the product of an unhappy home life

 - Complete Stories